You can’t fight force with force, Fire with fire

 You can’t fight force with force,

-fire with fire,
+fire with fire,violence with violence;

 We only escalate the problem